novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-116.md

 He was right.

-【Jungle】 and 【Someone Else's Story】 couldn't be compared equally.
+【Jungle】 and 【Nam's Story】 couldn't be compared equally.

 "So, I thought about how I could repay you.
 The conclusion was shares."